liuzuxin/safe-mbrl/readme.md

 Our experiment environments are modified from [Safety Gym](https://github.com/openai/safety-gym), which depends heavily on [mujoco_py](https://github.com/openai/mujoco-py).

-So the first step is installing [MuJoCo-200](https://www.roboti.us/index.html): download binaries, put license file inside, and add path to `~/.bashrc`.
+The first step is to install [MuJoCo-200](https://www.roboti.us/index.html): download binaries, put license file inside, and add path to `~/.bashrc`.

-Then install the mujoco_py, See the [mujoco_py](https://github.com/openai/mujoco-py) documentation for details.
+Then, install mujoco_py.
+See the [mujoco_py](https://github.com/openai/mujoco-py) documentation for details.
 Note that mujoco_py **requires Python 3.6 or greater**, so our simulation environments do as well.

 Afterwards, simply install our modified Safety Gym environments by: